Milano-R/erum2020-covidr-contest/CONTRIBUTING.md

 # Submit a contribution

+## Contributions are no longer accepted

+**Submissions to e-Rum2020 CovidR contest closed on May 22nd 23:59 CEST.**

+---

 Each participant is requested to provide the following information in YAML format, which will allow the contribution to be integrated and be visible in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest)

 ``` yaml